top of page

 Remember: While this information can help you understand these conditions better, it's not a replacement for professional diagnosis and treatment.
 If you're struggling with anxiety, reach out to a mental health professional or your doctor who can provide personalised support and guidance.

-Written by: Sophia Spencer, Specialist Social Anxiety Therapist, exclusively for Cosway CBT.
+Sophia Spencer, Specialist Social Anxiety Therapist.

 Sophia is a specialist social anxiety therapist, using evidence-based therapy to help socially anxious adults break free from anxiety and find authentic confidence and belonging.
 She works part-time in the NHS as a CBT psychotherapist, alongside her specialist practice.